home-assistant/developers.home-assistant/docs/network_discovery.md

 ### Looking up devices by `UDN`

-If you want to see a list of the services provided by a speific `UDN`, calling `ssdp.async_get_discovery_info_by_udn` will return a list of all discovered devices that match the `UPNP` `UDN`.
+If you want to see a list of the services provided by a specific `UDN`, calling `ssdp.async_get_discovery_info_by_udn` will return a list of all discovered devices that match the `UPNP` `UDN`.